derekduoba/imdbquerycreation/README.md

 (The data import can be done using the same methods outline in step 2)

  4.)
-Copy

- imdb-movie-rentals/imdb-frontend/lib/databaseConnector.js.working.2

- to

- imdb-movie-rentals/imdb-frontend/lib/databaseConnector.js.working.2
+Open

+ imdb-movie-rentals/imdb-frontend/lib/databaseConnector.js

- and update lines 10 and 11 to match the access credentials of your local system.
+ and update lines 10 and 11 to match the access credentials of your local system's postgres installation.

  5.)
 Run node.js by executing the following command from the imdb-frontend directory: